docker/docs/get-started/part6.md

 ![Deploy an app on DDC](/datacenter/ucp/2.1/guides/images/deploy-app-ui-1.png)

-After that, you'll see it running, and can change any aspect of the application you choose, or even edit the Compose file itself.
+After that, you can see it running, and can change any aspect of the application you choose, or even edit the Compose file itself.

 ![Managing app on DDC](/datacenter/ucp/2.1/guides/images/deployed_visualizer.png)